ryn0/dkrupdater/readme.txt

 ----------------------
 Das Klub Radio Updater
 ----------------------
-"DKRUpdater.Main.exe" is a program that fetches podcasts, downloads them (converting them to MP3 if needed from M4A) and then adds them to associated playlists.
+"DKRUpdater.Main.exe" is a program that downloads podcasts (converting them to MP3 if needed from M4A) and then adds them to associated playlists.

 Feeds specifying the "newmusic.pls" playlist get included in a most recent releases playlist of a specified count.